openshift/enhancements/enhancements/machine-config/manage-boot-images.md

 - Standalone OpenShift: Yes, this is the main target form factor.
 - microshift: No, as it does [not](https://github.com/openshift/microshift/blob/main/docs/contributor/enabled_apis.md) use `MachineSets`.
 - Hypershift: No, Hypershift does not have this issue.
+- Hive: Hive manages `MachineSets` via `MachinePools`.
+The MachinePool controller generates the `MachineSets` manifests (by invoking vendored installer code) which include the `providerSpec`.
+Once a `MachineSet` has been created on the spoke, the only things that will be reconciled on it are replicas, labels, and taints - [unless a backdoor is enabled](https://github.com/openshift/hive/blob/0d5507f91935701146f3615c990941f24bd42fe1/pkg/constants/constants.go#L518).
+If the `providerSpec` ever goes out of sync, a warning will be logged by the MachinePool controller but otherwise this discrepancy is ignored.
+In such cases, the MSBIC will not have any issue reconciling the `providerSpec` to the correct boot image.
+However, if the backdoor is enabled, both the MSBIC and the MachinePool Controller will attempt to reconcile the `providerSpec` field, causing churn.
+The Hive team will update the comment on the backdoor annotation to indicate that it is mutually exclusive with this feature.

 ##### Supported platforms